Updated on May 21, 2021

 Easements can be created by mutual agreement between all parties, or, as in Mr. Oliver’s case in the video, they can come about by use over time – and they can’t be taken away.
 The portion of the driveway so rudely taken away from Mr. Oliver by his build-happy neighbor may have became Mr. Oliver’s property by the legal act of a “prescriptive” easement.
 A prescriptive easement arises when portions of property, used for a limited purpose such as entering and exiting your own land, occur openly over a long period of time.
 The easement is acquired for that limited use.
 Easements come in many forms and can be extinguished depending on their use.

+Are you looking for a property easement dispute attorney Los Angeles?
+Schorr Law has the top rated real estate attorneys Los Angeles California.
 If you suddenly find yourself deprived of an area of your land, or if you believe your neighbor has overstepped their boundaries, contact Schorr Law for a thorough and cost-saving evaluation.
-Contact us to see if you qualify for a free consultation! p: (310) 954-1877, text: (323) 487-7533, e: email@example.com, or use our Contact Form.
+Call 310-954-1877 to schedule a consult.

 By Philip Iadevaia, esq.